trackreco/mkFit/README.md

 - ```forPR``` : runs compute and physics tests for track finding routines used for comparisons in pull requests (default setting: BH and CE for benchmarks, STD and CE for validation)
 - ```forConf``` : runs compute and physics tests for track finding routines used for conferences only (currently only CE)

-The ```full``` option currently takes little over an hour to run.
-Make sure the machines are quiet before launching any tests: we don't want to disturb someone who already is testing!
+The ```full``` option currently takes little more than a half hour, while the other tests take about 25 minutes.

-Inside the main script, tests are submitted for phi1, phi2, and phi3 concurrently, by tarring up the local repo, sending the tarball to a disk space on the remote platform, compiling the untarred directory natively on the remote platform, and then sending back the results to be collected on phi3.
+Inside the main script, tests are submitted for phi1, phi2, and phi3 concurrently by: tarring up the local repo, sending the tarball to a disk space on the remote platform, compiling the untarred directory natively on the remote platform, and then sending back the log files to be analyzed on phi3.
 It should be noted that the tests for phi3 are simply run on in the user home directory when logged into phi3 (although we could in principle ship the code to the work space disk on phi3).
 Because we run the tests for phi3 in the home directory, which is shared by all three machines, we pack and send the code to a remote _disk_ space _before_ launching the tests on phi3 from the home directory.
 The scripts that handle the remote testing are:

 ```
 ./xeon_scripts/tarAndSendToRemote.sh ${remote_arch} ${suite}
 ./xeon_scripts/benchmark-cmssw-ttbar-fulldet-build-remote.sh ${ben_arch} ${suite}
 ```

 When these scripts are called separately to run a test on particular platform, one of three options must be specified for ```${remote_arch}``` or ```${ben_arch}```: ```SNB```, ```KNL```, or ```SKL-SP```.
-The main script ```runBenchmark.sh``` will do this automatically for all three platforms.
-If the code has already been compiled on a given machine, it is sufficient to run:
+The main script ```xeon_scripts/runBenchmark.sh``` will do this automatically for all three platforms.
+If the code is already resident on a given machine, it is sufficient to run:

 ```
 ./xeon_scripts/benchmark-cmssw-ttbar-fulldet-build.sh ${ben_arch} ${suite}
 ```

 The appropriate strings should appear in place of ```${ben_arch}``` and ```${suite}```.
+In fact, this is the script called by ```xeon_scripts/runBenchmark.sh``` to launch tests on each of the platforms once the code is sent and unpacked.

-Within the main ```./xeon_scripts/runBenchmark.sh``` script, there are two other scripts that make performance plots from the log files of compute performance tests:
+Within the main ```xeon_scripts/runBenchmark.sh``` script, there are two other scripts that make performance plots from the log files of compute performance tests:

 ```
 ./plotting/benchmarkPlots.sh ${suite}